Premises Liability

 Louisiana Premises Liability Frequently Asked Questions

-• What Type of Compensation Are You Eligible to Receive After a Premises Liability Injury?
+What Type of Compensation Are You Eligible to Receive After a Premises Liability Injury?

 Often, people think that there is no reason to seek compensation for an injury because they are either able to pay medical bills or think that pursuing an injury case would be a hassle.
 Not so!
 If anything, you may be entitled to compensation beyond the medical bills from your injury.

-Some types of compensation you may be entitled to receive may seem straightforward while others may be unexpected.
+Some types of compensation you may be entitled to receive may seem straightforward, while others may be unexpected.
 For instance, doctor bills, hospital stays, and ambulance rides may be the responsibility of the property owner.

 You could also win back your lost wages from the time you had to take off work due to your injuries and treatments.
-Additionally, if your injury caused you to lose your job there’s a possibility of compensation for that as well.
+Additionally, if your injury caused you to lose your job, there’s a possibility of compensation for that as well.

 Was your injury life-altering?
 Sadly, some premises liability cases deal with injuries as extreme as broken femurs, traumatic brain injuries, and even full paralysis.
 Compensation for these catastrophic injuries may come in the form of a long-term monetary amount to help cover lifestyle adjustments.
 You could also receive compensation for your pain and suffering.

-• What if I’m Partially to Blame for My Injury?
+What if I’m Partially to Blame for My Injury?

 In Louisiana you can be partially responsible and still recover some damages.
-In most cases your eventual compensation will simply be reduced by your percentage of culpability (if you’re 30 percent at fault you’ll receive 70 percent of the compensation).
+In most cases your eventual compensation will simply be reduced by your percentage of culpability (if you’re 30 percent at fault, you’ll receive 70 percent of the compensation).
 Louisiana’s pure comparative negligence doctrine means you can even be mostly at fault and still recover damages.

-• What Are the Common Defenses Against Premises Liability Claims?
+What Are the Common Defenses Against Premises Liability Claims?

 Putting the blame back on the plaintiff is one of the most common defenses used by property owners.
 They’ll try to argue you were distracted and not looking at where you were walking or make a similar type of assertion.
-The less they are responsible in the eyes of the law the less they will have to pay.
+The less they are responsible in the eyes of the law, the less they will have to pay.

-• Are There Scenarios in Which a Property Owner or Business Isn’t Responsible for a Hazard?
+Are There Scenarios in Which a Property Owner or Business Isn’t Responsible for a Hazard?

-Yes – if there was no reasonable way they could have known about the hazard or had time to fix it they might not be liable for injuries.
+Yes—if there was no reasonable way they could have known about the hazard or had time to fix it, they might not be liable for injuries.

 It’s important that the hazard was something they should have been aware of and either had adequate time to fix or put up warning signs to prevent injuries.

-For example, if you spill a gallon of milk in a grocery store aisle then slip in it five seconds later, the store likely won’t be liable for your injuries.
+For example, if you spill a gallon of milk in a grocery store aisle and then slip in it five seconds later, the store likely won’t be liable for your injuries.
 They didn’t know about the hazard or have time to fix it before your injury occurred.

 SERVING THE STATE OF LOUISIANA